Leah Shore

 Leah Shore is a Brooklyn, NY based artist, animator, and film director best known for her short films: 2010 Sundance Film Festival selection Meatwaffle, 2011 and 2013 SXSW selections BOOBatary and Old Man, and 2014 Slamdance Film Festival selection I Love You So Much.

 Biography

-Shore grew up in Philadelphia, PA, and attended RISD college in Providence, Rhode Island, graduating in 2009.
+Shore grew up in Philadelphia, Pennsylvania, and attended RISD college in Providence, Rhode Island, graduating in 2009.
 Her thesis film, Meatwaffle, which animation historian Jerry Beck called "either genius or nonsense," and Sundance deemed "wonderfully bizarre" was selected for the 2010 Sundance Film Festival, where Shore was only woman and youngest participant selected for the Animation Showcase.
 Meatwaffle went on to play at SXSW and more than fifty other film festivals.

 Work and style

 As an animator, Shore has been mentioned in a sentence with Bill Plympton, and is known for a bold, colorful style described as "extreme, and often humorous," and "raunchy and bizarre" that frequently depicts pop culture or well-known subjects.
 She typically writes, animates, directs, and produces her own work.
 Shore cited Ralph Steadman, Eric Fishl, Jan Svankmajer, Salvador Dalí, Tom Waits, Matthew Barney, Patti Smith, and Robert Mapplethorpe as influences in a 2010 interview with Channel Frederator.

 Shore is a prolific creator of short-form content, directing animated spots for Cartoon Network, Google, MTV, and collaborating on music videos for notable recording artists like Ke$ha.
 Shore is known to work on a fast schedule; many of her spots commissioned for VICE and MTV are completed in under 5 days.
 She was named in 2013 Filmmaker Magazine's 25 New Faces of Independent Film.
 Mountain Dew's online magazine Green Label named Shore one of "10 Animators You Need to Know" alongside Cartoon Network showrunners Pendleton Ward and Rebecca Sugar.
 In 2013, Meatwaffle was inducted into the Sundance Permanent Collection at the UCLA Film and Television Archive.

 According to Shore's Tumblr page, her first fully live-action short, Hallway, filmed "in a real secret sex club in NYC", should debut in 2015.